Bert-Proesmans/bert-proesmans.github.io/_drafts/Creating-a-procedural-macro-in-Rust-1.md

 proc-macro = true
 ```

-Note that this build target is responsible for the additional constraints on what we can export from that crate.

 # Procedural macro template

-Throughout this post I'll use procedural macro, procedural macro
+Throughout this post I'll use the terms 'procedural macro', 'procedural macro attribute' and 'macro method' so I'd like to take a moment first and explain each of them.
-attribute and macro method interchangeably and I want to clarify these expressions beforehand.
-A procedural macro is essentially a compiler extension which allows for automatic code generation, constraints
+A procedural **Macro** is essentially a compiler extension which you can write yourself in Rust code.
+These macros
-checking and more.
-Since it's completely written in Rust itself you could even let it make API calls to a
+allows for automatic code generation, constraints checking and more.
+Since it's "just Rust code" you can make
-web-server..
+it do anything by utilising the standard library or external crates.
 Possibilites are endless.
 A procedural macro **Attribute** is a kind of procedural macro which is invoked using a specific syntax.
 These
-macros are attributed to your Rust code and will interact with it.
+macros are attributed to your Rust code and will interact with, or rather manipulate, that code.
 A macro **Method** is the method called by the Rust compiler when a procedural macro is *resolved* (or called).
-These methods contain the logic of a macro and communicate with the Rust compiler.
+These methods communicate with the Rust compiler and contain the logic of a macro.

-For now we'll only focus on the crate which we marked with `proc-macro = true`, crate M. The intention is to export our
+For now we'll only focus on the crate which we marked with `proc-macro = true`, crate M. We'll start by declaring
-newly created macro at the root of the crate.
+and exporting our own procedural macro attribute at the root of that crate.
 Consider the following code:

 ```rust